Skip to main content

 A trust fund is created to protect and manage assets for beneficiaries.
 It ensures money or property is distributed according to the grantor’s rules, often for specific purposes like education, healthcare, or family support.

 Beneficiaries can receive money from a trust fund according to the rules set by the grantor.
-This may include scheduled payments, covering specific expenses like education or healthcare, or a lump sum at a certain age.
+This may include scheduled payments, coverage of specific expenses such as education or healthcare, or a lump sum at a certain age.

 The trustee controls the money in a trust.
 The trustee is responsible for managing the assets, making investments, and distributing them at the specified time.